 Other Posts in this Series

-To read parts 1 and 3 of the 3-Level Acupuncture Balance series, click the links below:
+To read parts 1, 3 or 4 of the 3-Level Acupuncture Balance series, click the links below:

 Jake Paul Fratkin, OMD, L.Ac. trained in Korean and Japanese acupuncture since 1975, and Chinese herbal medicine since 1982.
 He is the author of Essential Chinese Formulas (2014), and Chinese Herbal Patent Medicines, The Clinical Desk Reference (2001).
 Jake practices in Boulder, Colorado, where he specializes in internal disorders, infections, and pediatrics.